-Tim Romero is a Tokyo-based innovator, author, and entrepreneur who finds speaking of one’s self in the third person to be insufferably pompous and pretentious.
+Tim Romero is a Tokyo-based innovator, author, and entrepreneur who finds speaking of one’s self in the third person to be insufferably pompous.

 So I’m going to stop.

-My dreams of being a rockstar never worked out, but over the years I’ve managed to have fun, make friends, fall in love, sell a couple of companies and bankrupt a couple of others.
-At 50, I’m still trying to decide what I want to be when I grow up.
+My dreams of being a rockstar never worked out, but over the years I’ve managed to have fun, make friends, fall in and out of love, sell a couple of companies and bankrupt a couple of others.
+At 57, I’m still trying to decide what I want to be when I grow up.

-That’s me in a nutshell, but if you really want to know, let me just open this bottle of wine and I’ll tell you …
+That’s me in brief, but if you really want to know, let me just open this bottle of wine and I’ll tell you …

 My Life Story